-A charitable trustee must register and report annually to the Attorney General's Registry of Charitable Trusts (Registry), unless exempt.
-To commence the registration process, the trustee should file the Registry's Initial Registration Form (CT-1 Form), along with copies of the trust instrument, IRS Form 1023 or Form 1023-EZ (if submitted to the IRS), and an IRS determination letter (if received from the IRS).
-Thereafter the trustee is required to file annually an Annual Registration Renewal Fee Report (RRF-1 Form), and a copy of the applicable IRS annual informational return (Form 990, Form 990-EZ, or Form 990-PF).
-See the Attorney General's guide for registration and instructions for annual reporting for more information.
+A charitable trustee must register and report annually to the Attorney General's Registry of Charities and Fundraisers (Registry), unless exempt.
+To commence the registration process, the trustee should file the Registry's Initial Registration Form (Form CT-1), along with copies of the trust instrument, IRS Form 1023 or Form 1023-EZ (if submitted to the IRS), and an IRS determination letter (if received from the IRS).
+Thereafter the trustee is required to file annually an Annual Registration Renewal Fee Report (Form RRF-1), an Annual Treasurer's Report (Form CT-TR-1) if revenue is below \$50,000, or the applicable IRS annual informational return (Form 990, Form 990-EZ, or Form 990-PF).
+13 See the Attorney General's registration guide and Annual Registration Renewal website for more information.